Graduate Grading System

 ||Withdrawn.
 Awarded when a student officially withdraws from a course, or when an instructor withdraws a student from a course.
 Students may not withdraw from a course after the sixth week has been completed.

 Excused from the course for extraordinary circumstances.
-Generally, “extraordinary circumstances” is narrowly interpreted to mean the development of unforeseen, unexpected circumstances beyond a student’s ability to control that prevent continued attendance in all classes (death of an immediate family member, a change in the student’s employment, and mental or physical illness befalling the student or a family member.
+Generally, “extraordinary circumstances” is narrowly interpreted to mean the development of unforeseen, unexpected circumstances beyond a student’s ability to control that prevent continued attendance in all classes (death of an immediate family member, a change in the student’s employment, and mental or physical illness befalling the student or a member of his/her immediate family).